Capital Markets AI That

 execution agents.

-Every agent is production-ready.
+Every agent production-ready.
 Configures to your trading infrastructure, risk systems, and regulatory reporting pipelines in under 90 days.

-ICT risk management documentation, incident reporting workflows, third-party risk monitoring — executed and logged at every step.
+ICT risk management documentation, incident reporting workflows, and third-party risk monitoring — executed and logged at every step.
 DORA-compliant audit trails for all AI-driven decisions affecting trading operations.

-CVA/DVA calculation execution, capital ratio monitoring, stress testing data aggregation with BCBS 239-compliant lineage tracking.
+CVA/DVA calculation execution, capital ratio monitoring, and stress testing data aggregation with BCBS 239-compliant lineage tracking.
 Every risk data write includes source, transformation logic, and timestamp.

 Derivative trade reporting, clearing obligation monitoring, and margining requirement execution.
 EMIR trade repository submissions generated and filed at T+1 with full exception handling and audit trail.